 BERLIN – German police have recovered a cookie sculpture that may have been stolen by someone impersonating the Cookie Monster.

-Spokeswoman Jacobe Heers says the 20-kilogram (44 pound) gilded sculpture was found Tuesday morning outside a university.
+Spokeswoman Jacobe Heers says the 44 pound gilded sculpture was found Tuesday morning outside a university.
 It was hanging from the neck of a horse sculpture with a red ribbon.

 The century-old cookie was reported stolen last month from the office of a bakery company in Hannover.